 Use of Personal Information

 Lexum uses the information collected from Lexbox to continue to provide the service and to improve it on an ongoing basis.
-More specifically, personal information helps to provide users with contextualized content – like displaying an “Install Chrome extension” button to users who never installed it before.
+More specifically, personal information helps to provide users with contextualized content – like displaying an “Connect to Clio” button to users who never installed the Lexbox Integration for Clio before.
 We also use it to protect Lexum and our users.

 In addition we keep a record of users communication to help solve technical support issues when they contact Lexum.
 Lexum may use users email address to inform them about Lexbox or other services, such as letting them know about upcoming changes or improvements.